elunna/nerfhack-changelog/README.md

 * Hallucination protects against skeleton bone rattling (xnh)
 * Headless and breathless monsters don't cough in poison gas clouds
 * Players can use gaze attacks in melee range when polymorphed into monsters with a gaze attack.
+* Monster knocking you (or other monsters) back is noisy.
+* Conflict negates Elbereth and scare monster protection (Evil)
+* You can't dust engrave while being held by a monster.

 #### Flanking behavior

 * Ported from SpliceHack, with enhancements
 * Monsters with this property have the M2_FLANK tag.
 * Any two monsters can flank a player (or another monster) if they sandwich the target.
-However, monsters with this property ("outflankers") are more tactical and will actively seek opportunities to flank the player.
+However, monsters with this property ("outflankers") are more tactical and will actively seek opportunities to flank you.
-* Monsters gain a large bonus to hit when flanking
+* Monsters gain a large to-hit bonus when flanking
 * Flanking now scales with monster level (it used to be a flat +4 AC penalty in SpliceHack):
   * AC penalty = 4 + (mdifficulty - 4) / 2
-* Flanking has been applied to many appropriate monsters in NerfHack.
+* Flanking has been applied to many monsters in NerfHack.

 * Using a pet, you can also take advantage of flanking.
 Simply place yourself and your pet in such a way as to "sandwich" the monster.
 You (or your pet) will get a flanking bonus on the victim when attacking.

 Flanking restrictions:
 * You cannot flank if hallucinating, afraid, confused, punished, fumbling, wounded, unaware, or stunned.
-* You must also be able to see the monster you want to flank.
+* You must be able to see the monster you want to flank.
-* Monsters cannot flank if eating, sleeping, fleeing, confused, trapped, being stoned, sick, diseased, hiding, or stunned.
+* Monsters cannot flank if eating, sleeping, fleeing, confused, stunned, trapped, petrified, sick, diseased, or hiding.

 #### Berserking behavior